Course Title: Design Management and Collaborative Studio

 Overview of Learning Activities

-Delivered in a design studio format, you will be actively engaged in learning that involves a range of face-to-face, self-directed and online activities.
+Delivered into small design teams, you will be actively engaged in Work Integrated Learning (WIL) that involves a range of self-directed and online activities.
 This course engages you in learning about design via an immersion into specific aspects of the discipline, its methods and practices of project management.
-WIL-focussed projects engage industry partners, real briefs and provide mentoring for your professional development, This is followed by a collaborative studio environment where ideas are developed through a variety of methods:
+You will work with industry partners, with real briefs and you will also be provided with mentoring for your professional development, This is followed by a collaborative studio environment where ideas are developed through a variety of methods:

 • Developing a practice of journaling design ideas.